ZhangYipeng01/MCP/README.md

 ## Visualization

-We also provide code snippets for visualizing different aspects of the PMC process, such as Multi-cover, Delaunay slice, and Rhomboid tiling.
+We also provide code snippets for visualizing different objects in Multi-cover theory, such as Multi-cover, Delaunay slice, and Rhomboid tiling.
 Here’s how to use them:

 ### Multi-cover Visualization